Disability Resources staff

 Before returning to Northern Arizona University in 2007, she worked for ten years as the Director of Rehabilitation Technology Services for a community based independent living and assistive technology resource center on the Navajo Nation.

 ElizaBeth is a RESNA certified Assistive Technology Practitioner and a US Rehabilitation Certified Environmental Access Consultant.
 She received her Bachelor of Science in Electrical Engineering, and her Master of Science in Accessibility and Inclusive Design.
-In her free time she enjoys creating art, gardening, experimenting with solar cooking, and being walked by her two Mastiffs.
+In her free time she enjoys creating art, gardening, experimenting with solar cooking, and hiking with her Mastiff, Sophia Loren.

 ElizaBeth also teaches an “Introduction to Universal Design” course online.
 She joined the Disability Resources Team in August of 2007.